salkin-mada/Convenience/README.md

 `Convenience.crawl(path, depth)`

-start crawling immedeately from given path into its tree
+start crawling immediately from given path into its tree

 Both creates a dict of `Buffer`'s loaded with the audio files from the folders found in the given directory tree (path).